o2-priority/ansible-mongodb/README.md

 To run integration tests of this role

+PLATFORM = ubuntu or centos
 ```
-PLATFORM=ubuntu-1404     # OR ubuntu-1604, centos
-kitchen verify $PLATFORM && kitchen destroy $PLATFORM
+kitchen test $PLATFORM --destroy=never && docker kill node0 node1 && docker rm node0 node1
 ```

 > **Note:**
->	`kitchen test` command is not appropriate for this role because both kitchen
->    suites (instances) need to be up and running for all tests to pass.
+> `--destroy=never` must be supplied because two nodes are required to be running for all the tests to pass.
+As a consequence of this `$PLATFORM` must also be specified for the `kitchen test` command otherwise it will not work because of the `instance_name` property.
+The `docker` commands remove the left over containers for the next platform run

 ## ToDo: